laurenemilyto/lauren-to/README.md

 Lifelong learner currently studying Javascript and Machine Learning deployment.

-In my freetime, I enjoy growing fruits and veggies, playing tennis, live music, and exploring Savannah, where my husband and I recently moved.
+Growing fruits and veggies, playing tennis, and exploring Savannah (recent move) in my freetime.

 Feel free to reach out to me at laurenemilyto@gmail.com